supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_for_CI_CD.md

 - Implement a GitHub Action workflow by using DevOps Starter
 - Explain the basic characteristics of GitHub Action workflows

+## Lab requirements

+- If you don't already have a GitHub account that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ## Instructions

 #### Prepare a GitHub account